Glasgow Fire Service: Major incidents

 On 26 October 1962, another of Glasgow's cultural heritage buildings, the St Andrew's Halls, suffered significant damage from a major fire that left only one facade of the building intact.

 On 18 November 1968, twenty-two people died in a fire at A J & S Stern's furniture factory in James Watt Street.
 Crews arrived within four minutes of the 999 call made at 10:31 am but could not save the occupants, who were trapped behind barred windows and locked fire escapes.

-On 2 January 1971, crews from across Glasgow attended the Ibrox disaster that caused sixty-six deaths and over two hundred injuries.
+On 2 January 1971, crews from across Glasgow attended the Ibrox disaster that caused 66 deaths and over 200 injuries.

 1972 saw the final chapter in the tragic loss of Glasgow firefighters.
 On 25 August that year, seven Glasgow Fire Service personnel died in the line of duty while trying to rescue a trapped colleague at a warehouse fire at 70/72 Kilbirnie Street.
 Those killed ranged in service from just over one year to twenty-four years, with the youngest victim aged 20.
 The courage displayed at Kilbirnie Street led to eleven awards of the Glasgow Corporation Medals for Bravery and a Queen's Commendation for Brave Conduct.

 On 18 November 1972, the service was called to a fire in a disused shop in Maryhill Road.
 Here, Sub Officer Adrian McGill became the last Glasgow firefighter to lose his life protecting the citizens of the city.
 While attempting to rescue a woman who was trapped, Sub Officer McGill removed his breathing apparatus to give it to her.
-He tragically succumbed to smoke inhalation and was awarded a posthumous Queen's Commendation for Brave Conduct and the Glasgow Corporation Medal for Bravery.
+He succumbed to smoke inhalation and was awarded a posthumous Queen's Commendation for Brave Conduct and the Glasgow Corporation Medal for Bravery.
 The service rescued fifteen people from the fire by ladders and led over 200 to safety through smoke.

 Excluding National Fire Service casualties caused by enemy action, forty Glasgow firefighters lost their lives firefighting in 'Tinderbox City', from the loss of four men at W & R Hatrick's Chemical Works in Renfield Street in 1898 to Sub Officer McGill at Maryhill Road in 1972.